 With the success and spotlight on the Nintendo Switch and PlayStations Portable console... could it finally be Xbox's time to shine?
-We've heard some recent rumours about a couple of possible new Xbox consoles that are rumoured to be released in 2027, and it's time to take a look!
-So here's what to expect from Xbox's latest console.
+With the new Xbox handheld device confirmed for a 2025 release, it's time to take a look at what we can expect.

 Related blog: Nintendo Switch Vs Switch 2 Comparison